New Boruto, Dragon Ball Super Chapters Now Available

 Videos by ComicBook.com

-In Dragon Ball Super, Vegeta is given an insane power up following his training on the planet of Yardrat, dispatching some of Moro’s goons.
-Meanwhile, the true identity of Merus, the powerful Galactic Patrolman who has been training Goku, has been revealed!
+In the most recent chapter of Dragon Ball Super, both Gohan and the remaining Z Fighters on earth face off against Moro’s underlings, including the radically powerful artificial fighter, OG73-1.
+While it does manage to give us one of the best Gohan fights we’ve seen in recent memory, the latest installment also presents a whole new series of problems for our heroes, while also giving readers more hints about the background of Merus.

-In Boruto, the son of the Seventh Hokage leads Team 7 against the powerful Boro, attempting to release Naruto from the seal that Jigen had placed him in following their titanic tussle.
+In Boruto, Team 7 and Kawaki try their best to free “Lord Seventh”, aka Naruto, from a sealing jutsu that is guarded by one of Jigen’s strongest allies.
+The fight, as most in the history of anime, doesn’t go exactly as planned and it’s up to Boruto and his friends to figure out just how they can bring down their foes.

-Will you be reading these new chapters from the anime franchise juggernauts?
-Feel free to let us know what you think of them in the comments or hit me up directly on Twitter @EVComedy to talk all things comics, anime, Dragon Ball, and Boruto!
+What do you think of these latest chapters?
+Would you like to see time travel incorporated into Boruto’s storyline like the anime?
+Feel free to let us know in the comments or hit me up directly on Twitter @EVComedy to talk all things comics, anime, Dragon Ball, and Naruto!

 Dragon Ball Super currently airs its English dub on Adult Swim during the Toonami programming block on Saturday evenings, and is also available to stream on Funimation and Amazon Video.
 The Japanese-language release of the series is complete, and available to stream on FunimationNOW and Crunchyroll.
 The manga has chapters that can currently be read for free thanks to Viz Media, and Dragon Ball Super’s big movie, Dragon Ball Super: Broly, is now available on Blu-ray and DVD.